Marked length pattern rigidity for arithmetic manifolds

 Notice that there is a more general definition of cocycles.
 The target could be any second countable group, instead of $\bbR$, and the cohomology is not necessarily a group in this setting.
 There are also Borel cocycles and measurable cocycles when the $\Gamma$-space $X$ admit a non-singular measure, see \cite{zimmer2013ergodic}.
 Recall the following definition in \cite{zimmer2013ergodic}. \begin{definition} Two Borel cocycles $\alpha$, $\beta$ are called strictly equivalent if there is a Borel function $\phi$ such that

 \end{definition}

-It looks a little bit stange to definie strictly equivalence in this way.
+It looks a little bit strange to define strictly equivalence in this way.
 It is the notion taken in \cite{zimmer2013ergodic}.
 The notion of equivalence of cocycles here is different form that in \cite{zimmer2013ergodic}.
-We will work for continuous map in this paper in most case.
+We will work for continuous map in this paper in most cases.
 Only refer to Borel cocycles and Borel maps for some technical issues.

 Let $G_0$ be a closed subgroup of $G$.
 Then $G$ acts on $G/G_0$ via left translation.
 Let $H$ be a second countable group.
 The following Proposition was showed in \cite{zimmer2013ergodic}. \begin{proposition} There is a bijection